fluttered-book/fluttered-book.github.io/content/docs/connecting-to-apis/jokes.md

 Wouldn't it be cool if your users could change the settings themselves?

-For that you need a couple things.
+For that you need a couple of things.

-1. an object to hold the settings
+1. Some way to manage the settings state
-2. (optionally) persistent storage of the settings
+2. another page to change the settings
-3. another page to change the settings
+3. (optionally) persistent storage of the settings
 4. update `DataSource` to use the settings

 #### 1. Object to hold settings